 What are the 2019 Course Costs?

-Geography Booklets $50.00 (paid to OSC Finance) this includes the cost of the AME Level 3 Exam booklet.
+Geography Work Booklets $60.00 (paid to OSC Finance) this includes the cost of your Level 3 Geography 3.4 Concepts and Skills Workbook by Jane Evans and the AME Level 3 Geography Exam Work booklet.

 Level 3 AME Geography Study Guide a small number of copies are available on Desk Copy Loan from the school library.
 If useful to a student they may wish to purchase from a retailer.